🔄

 On the other hand, soundproofing is all about blocking sound from traveling between spaces.
 If your problem is hearing your neighbor’s music, traffic from the street, or if you want to contain the noise from a home theater or music room, you need to block the sound, not just absorb it.

-Step 2: Consider Your Budget and Goals
+Step 2: Define Your Budget and Goals

 Your budget and the scope of your project play a huge role in this decision.
 Generally, acoustic panels are a much more affordable and straightforward option.
 You can mount them directly onto existing walls, making it a manageable weekend project for a dedicated DIYer.
 They offer a significant improvement in sound quality without requiring any major construction.